-In order for the ISA500 to read the ambient temperature of the water, it should not be installed in close proximity of any heat sources (such as Hydraulic Power Packs).
+In order for the ISA200/ISA500 to read the ambient temperature of the water, it should not be installed in close proximity of any heat sources (such as Hydraulic Power Packs).

-Of note, the ISA500 temperature sensor is embedded in the connector endcap.
+Of note, the ISA200/ISA500 temperature sensor is embedded in the connector endcap.
 For this reason, it is usual for the sensor to experience some latency when moving to a new temperature of water.

-Self-heating of the ISA500 will also influence this reading.
+Self-heating of the ISA200/ISA500 will also influence this reading, meaning the provided reading is higher than the actual water temperature.